felixxoes/ur-fascism/stories.md

 ## 1. Cult of Tradition

 Myths are more important than historical facts.
 History is glorified as a constant but successful struggle against intruders and for independence.
-Organisatzions adorn themselves with emblems and artifacts of the glorius past.
+Organisazions adorn themselves with emblems and artefacts of the glorius past.

 ## 2. Rejection of modernism

-Our society is degenerate.
-To remedy is to return to traditional values which made us strong.
+Modern society is depicted as degenerate.
+Cities are hotspots of sin and crime.
+The remedy is to return to traditional strong values.

 ## 3. Cult of Action for Action's sake

 Reflecting before acting is weak.
-We must act now regardless the consequences.
+Enough talk, it is time to act regardless the consequences.
 We need leaders who act.

 ## 4. Disagreement is treason

-The leader knows whatis best for us.
+The leader knows what is best for us.
+Doubts are a sign of weakness.
+Disagreement is posinous.
+It is either misguided believe or outright treason.

 ## 5. Appealing against intruders

-Foreigners are intruders which want to profit from  our wealth.
+Foreigners are intruders.
+They  want to profit from  our wealth.
 Often they are depicted as vermin.

 ## 6. Appealing to a frustrated middle class

-The family, the small businesses, the hard working middle class must be protected from bureaucracy, tax burdens, thieves and parasites.
+The family, the small business, the hard working middle class must be protected from overzealous bureaucracy, tax burdens, thieves and parasites.

 ## 7. Obsession with a plot

 The opposition is guided by foreign powers or secret organisations with tremendous wealth and strong beliefs.